-Alabama state law (AL Code § 36-25-4.3 (2013)) stipulates that all Auburn University employees whose calendar year 2018 position(s) were budgeted at $75,000+ (per year), or who served in a supervisory capacity (regardless of annual salary), complete a Statement of Economic Interests for 2018.
-AU (Main Campus, AUM, AAES, ACES) employees who met either one or both criteria, have already been notified via email of the requirement to complete the form by April 30, 2019. - Retirees or employees who left University employment at any point during 2018, even if they did not earn the full $75,000 during the year have also been notified via U.S. Mail.
+Alabama state law (AL Code § 36-25-4.3 (2013)) stipulates that all Auburn University employees whose position(s) were budgeted at $75,000+ (per year) during the previous calendar year, or who served in a supervisory capacity (regardless of annual salary), complete a Statement of Economic Interests.
+AU (Main Campus, AUM, AAES, ACES) employees who met either one or both criteria, will be notified via email of the requirement to complete the form by April 30 each year.
+Retirees or employees who left University employment at any point during the previous year, even if they did not earn the full $75,000 during the year have also been notified via U.S. Mail.

 State Law stipulates that failure to file a timely annual Statements of Economic Interests with the Ethics Commission may result in fines of $10.00 per day not to exceed $1,000.00, or be charged with a Class A misdemeanor for intentional failure to file [36-25-14(d) & (e)].

-You can access and file the form on the Alabama Ethics Commission website at http://ethics.alabama.gov/soei.aspx.
-The form for 2018 can be found under "Online SEI Form."
+You can access and file the form on the Alabama Ethics Commission website under "Online SEI Form."
 There are also "Online Instructions" available for completing the form.

-Employees with questions about why they must complete the form should contact our office email@example.com or via telephone at (334) 844-4389.
-For all other issues, contact the Alabama Ethics Commission at (334) 242-2997 or firstname.lastname@example.org.
+Employees with questions about why they must complete the form should contact our office firstname.lastname@example.org or via telephone at (334) 844-4389.
+For all other issues, contact the Alabama Ethics Commission via email or by telephone at (334) 242-2997.